• Skip to main content

 Instructions

-• Chop the vegetables and place them in the bottom of your roasting pan.
-Toss with some olive oil, salt, and pepper.
-If you want to skip using the veggies, place a wire rack in the bottom of your pan.
-Remove plastic net and wrapper, cut off plastic leg tie.
-Remove both the gizzards and neck from cavity and discard.
-Trim off extra skin from the neck and tail.
+• If you are not using veggies, simply place a wire rack down in the bottom of your pan.
+First, remove the plastic net and wrapper, and cut off the plastic leg tie.
+Remove both the gizzards and neck from the cavity and discard or use them in other recipes.
+Trim off extra skin from the neck and tail with kitchen scissors.

 • Preheat oven to 400 degrees.
 Roast for 1 hour, check the turkey, if browning too fast tent with a piece of aluminum foil.
+Turn oven down to 375 degrees, and roast turkey for another 90 minutes.
+Tent with foil if the skin of the turkey is browning too fast.
+I recommend this at the 60 minute mark.

 Notes